manikandan-ravikiran/better-py-motmetrics/README.md

 *Pictures courtesy of Bernardin, Keni, and Rainer Stiefelhagen [[1]](#References)*
 </div>

-In particular **py-motmetrics** supports `CLEAR-MOT`[[1,2]](#References) metrics and `ID`[[4]](#References) metrics.
+In particular **better-py-motmetrics** supports `CLEAR-MOT`[[1,2]](#References) metrics and `ID`[[4]](#References) metrics.
 Both metrics attempt to find a minimum cost assignment between ground truth objects and predictions.
 However, while CLEAR-MOT solves the assignment problem on a local per-frame basis, `ID-MEASURE` solves the bipartite graph matching by finding the minimum cost of objects and predictions over all frames.
 This [blog-post](https://web.archive.org/web/20190413133409/http://vision.cs.duke.edu:80/DukeMTMC/IDmeasures.html) by Ergys illustrates the differences in more detail.

 ### Features at a glance
 - *Variety of metrics* <br/>